 Prevention: Enable encryption on requests that contain sensitive information

-If user sets predictable or easily guessed credentials in his account, any unauthorized user can get the access of it.
+If the user sets predictable or easily guessed credentials in his account, any unauthorized user can get access to it.

 Prevention: Set a password in such a way that it can’t be predicted.
-User can use a combination of numbers, alphabets and symbols.
+Users can use a combination of numbers, alphabets, and symbols.

-Session-id does not time out or does not get invalidated after logout
+Session-id time-out gets fail or does not get invalidated after logout